NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 drop-tail buffers more quickly than Reno and increases the risk of a standing queue {{?RFC8511}}.
 In this case, proper queue sizing and management {{!RFC7567}} could be used to mitigate the risk to some extent and reduce the packet queuing delay.
+Also, in large-BDP networks after a congestion event, CUBIC, due its cubic window increase function, recovers quickly to the highest link utilization point.
+This mean that link utilization is less sensitive to an active queue management (AQM) target that is lower than the amplitude of the whole sawtooth.

 Similar to Reno, the performance of CUBIC as a loss-based congestion control algorithm suffers in networks where a packet loss is not a